Every transformation is disjoint from almost every non-classical exchange: Introduction

 \subsection{Outline of the paper:}

 In Section 2, we define non-classical exchanges and explain irreducibility for them.
 In Section 3, we define Rauzy induction for non-classical exchanges, and state the key result of Boissy and Lanneau \cite{Boi-Lan} for attractors of the Rauzy diagram.
 In Section 4, we summarize the results from \cite{Gad} for expansions of non-classical exchanges by iterated Rauzy induction.
 In Section 5, we state and prove the cyclic approximation theorem for non-classical exchanges.
 In Section 6, we establish the existence of rigidity sequences.
 In Section 7, we prove total ergodicity for almost every non-classical exchange with an orientation preserving band present.
 In Section 8, we assemble the ingredients to conclude the proof of the main theorem verbatim from \cite{Cha}.
+In the appendix, we prove disjointness of vertical flows for quadratic differentials.